 The new Insurance Law also establishes the Insurance Regulatory Authority and Supervisory Body (ARCA) (governed by Law no 15/005 of 17 March 2015, Law no 08/009 of 7 July 2008 and Decree no 16/001 of 26 January 2016) to regulate and supervise the insurance sector in the Democratic Republic of Congo.

 Notwithstanding the delay after the liberalisation of the sector, ARCA is now operational and expects to receive from 30 June 2017 the first requests for licensing.
 The minimum capital requirement is US$ 10.000 million.
-Also the applying insurance company must have its headquarters locally in the DRC, be a limited liability company and obtain an agreement for Life or Non-Life.
+Also the applying insurance company must have its headquarters locally in the DRC, be a limited liability company and obtain two separate licences for Life and Non-Life.

 Main drivers of the Democratic Republic of Congo insurance market